 As we sat in the dark booth, drinking our slushy of lime and tequila, she told me about a book she had read by four French women.
 They had written about a common experience from their individual points of view.
 She wanted us to write a book in a similar style about our common experience.
-She looked at me across the chips and salsa, holding her breath.
-The moment froze while she waited for me to respond.

 Six months before this dinner, my oldest child–my 20 year old son–told us that he had gender dysphoria and wanted to change his gender to female.
 The impact of that news on me as a mother was profound, and it was an emotional and difficult process to work through.

 MaryRose has been my massage therapist for six years, and through our conversations held in the private confessional of the massage room, we formed a strong friendship based on love and mutual respect for what we hold in common as well as what we value differently.
 We commiserated with each other as my son and her daughter struggled through the social pitfalls of high school, as they were in the same class.
 Her daughter came out as transgender a little over a year after graduation, and their story unfolded slowly for me one massage at a time.